Oxford-SU/oxfordsu.org/README.md

 ### Documentation

 Docs for the SU's digital systems can be found in the wiki.

-It contains:
+These docs are for staff and student officers, to aid in their administration of student-facing services.

+- Volunteering
+- Find my Rep
+- Student Council
-- Commented and tidied-up CSS files
+- Elections and referenda
+- Target Schools minisite

+### Resources

+Files, code snippets and templates are kept in the Code section of this repository.

-- A wiki for staff to use when updating and expanding the website
+- The definitive CSS files for the website
-- Definitive versions of reusable code snippets, such as the Javascript for accordions
+- Code snippets for accordions
-- Guides of how functions are deployed and how they can be maintained
-- Archived versions of old page HTML and code snippets
+- An archive of templates and files that are no longer in use

 ### Development roadmap